InspiryThemes/realhomes-docs/docs/index.md

 ---

 ### 🆕 Major New Features

-!!! tip "🌟 Highlight Feature: RealHomes Cloud Studio"

-    Unlock a powerful built-in Template Library that will drastically speed up your workflow! <br><br>With **RealHomes Cloud Studio**, you can instantly browse, preview, and import beautiful, pre-designed RealHomes headers, footers, full pages, and sections right from within the Elementor editor with a single click. <br><br>Stop building every component from scratch and start designing faster with **RealHomes Cloud Studio**.

-    [Explore the Cloud Studio Setup Guide](https://realhomes.io/documentation/realhomes-cloud-studio/){ .md-button .md-button--primary .cloud-studio-btn style="margin-top: 10px;" }

 - **Agency Role Dashboard** – Added a dedicated dashboard section allowing Agency role users to manage properties submitted by their associated agents.
 - **WordPress Command Pallet** – Integrated RealHomes settings into the new WordPress Command Pallet functionality for quick searching and navigation.